 Street Photography Workshop

 If you want to sharpen your vision as a street shooter and fine-tune your skills then you have come to the right place.
-This workshop is run by our team plus the amazing Phong and/or Trung, two of Vietnam’s best street photographers.
-They will open your eyes to a new way of observing everyday life and capture those picture perfect moments.
+This workshop is run by Etienne and will introduce you to the concept of Street Photography and capturing the decisive moment.
+Etienne will open your eyes to a new way of observing everyday life and capture those picture-perfect moments.

 The workshop offers a 2-hour excursion through Hoi An’s Old town (please inquire here if you are interested in a longer workshop)